Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest work that kindness does to others is that it makes them kind themselves."
+> "The people who are crazy enough to think they can change the world are the ones who do."
-> — **Amelia Earhart**
+> — **Steve Jobs**

 ---